Otto Wegener: Biography

 He participated in numerous exhibitions; in France and abroad.
 A fire at his studio in 1916 caused significant damage.
 Although he knew the photographer Eugène Pirou, he was never professionally associated with him, as is often mistakenly assumed.
 The error came about after the brothers, Georges and Oscar Mascré, began using Pirou's name without his permission, and later advertised themselves as "Otto-Pirou", in an obvious reference to Wegener.

 Although he was awarded two gold medals, he never mentioned them in his promotional materials.
 Most of his works were in "cabinet" format (14.5 x 10 cm) or larger.
 Very few are in the popular "Carte de visite" format.

-He had three sons, including Maurice Otto Wegener (1875-1918), an aspiring artist who reportedly died of physical and mental exhaustion, resulting from the war.
+He had three sons, including Maurice Otto Wegener (1875-1918), an aspiring artist who reportedly died in Paris, of physical and mental exhaustion, resulting from the war.